rykroon/digitz/docs/why-digitz.md

 In the `phonenumbers` library there are several classes that behave like enums, but are not actually traditional python enums.
 They are just classes with class attributes.
 See the [PhoneNumberType](https://github.com/daviddrysdale/python-phonenumbers/blob/d7fe6c6f1e416797f439beb2ae2bb365360bf340/python/phonenumbers/phonenumberutil.py#L458) class as an example.

-In the below code block, `pn.number_type(n)` returns the integer `3`.
-This means nothing to the developer.
-You then have to compare the result to the appropriate "enum" to know what the number type is.
+In the below code block, `pn.number_type(n)` returns the value `3`.
+This result does not express any meaning and it is left to the developer to figure out which enum value is associated with the value 3.

 ```py
 >>> import  phonenumbers as pn